The Missing Cross to Purity

 And so everyone, come to the truth in your own hearts, and to the spirit of God,

-and every man that worships in the whole world,
+and every man in the whole world who worships,

-who would find this spirit and truth, they must go into the temple.
+who would find this spirit and truth, must go into this temple.

-And so in the spirit and truth worship God, who is a spirit;
+And so worship God in the spirit and truth, who is a spirit;

 and this spirit gives an understanding to know God,